Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 There was a tiny bit on CNN International when something good would happen.

-And I'll tell you the Iraqis desperately needed to have good things talked about.
+And I'll tell you, the Iraqis desperately needed to have good things talked about.

 It's a public affairs effort.

-And not only did I get questioned on that when I went back to my Iraqi friends, but you should have heard you could have heard a pin drop when all those two or three hundred Marines and army uh army guys and Air Force guys were just told that they sucked, and then get back your put your equipment back on and go back outside the wire and and try to keep the Iraqis safe for another night.
+And not only did I get questioned on that when I went back to my Iraqi friends, but you should have heard, you could have heard a pin drop when all those 200 or 300 Marines and Army guys and Air Force guys were just told that they sucked.

 It was infuriating.